projectestac/wordpress-email-subscribers/readme.txt

 * New: Added 'Total sent' column on the Reports page
 * Update: UX improvements
 * Fix: Incorrect sent and opened dates on campaign report on some setup
-* Fix: Campaign report migration issue from Icegram Express (formerly known as Email Subscribers & Newsletters) 3.5.16
+* Fix: Campaign report migration issue from Icegram Express 3.5.16
 * Fix: Duplicate sequence emails **[MAX]**

 **4.7.8 (26.08.2021)**